stridecolossus/JOVE/doc/blog/part 4 - model demo/input.handling.md

 Whilst we could simply use the GLFW functionality directly in our applications there are compelling reasons to introduce a layer of abstraction:

-- The GLFW API exposes several underlying details (such as window handle pointers) that we would prefer to hide if possible.
+- The GLFW API exposes some underlying details (such as window handle pointers) that we would prefer to hide if possible.

-- There is some data we would like to encapsulate such as mapping button modifiers and looking up keyboard key-names.

 - Some events are implemented by GLFW as callback handlers e.g. `MousePositionListener` and others as query functions, e.g. `glfwGetJoystickAxes()`.

-- Several of the event types map to the same general forms.
-For example the mouse, controller and hat button events have the same essential structure and data.
+- Several of the event types map to the same general forms - for example the mouse, controller and hat button events are essentially equivalent.

-- Using GLFW callbacks (for example) mixes application logic and event handling which reduces code re-usability and makes testing more complex.
+- Traditional event callbacks mix application logic and the event handling framework reducing code re-usability and testability.

 Based on these observations we enumerate the following requirements for our design: